 Are you confident that your hazardous waste transportation company is adequately disposing of your hazardous waste streams?

-Because according to federal regulations, the Resource and Recovery Act of 1976 (RCRA), hazardous waste generators maintain liability for their waste from “cradle to grave.”
+Federal regulations, through the Resource and Recovery Act of 1976 (RCRA), require hazardous waste generators to maintain liability for their waste from “cradle to grave.”

-This means that waste generators have “complete” responsibility for compliance with the RCRA regulations for the hazardous waste they generate from its initial generation, its transportation and to its final disposal.
+This means that you, as a waste generator, have complete responsibility to maintain compliance with RCRA regulations for the hazardous waste you generate - from its initial generation, through transportation to its final disposal.

-While it’s true that that information should be indicated on the manifest, there are times that unscrupulous transporters will say one thing to the generator and actually dispose of the waste somewhere else.
+It’s easy to think that the manifest handles any important details.
+And, while it’s true that information about the load should be indicated on the manifest, there are times when unscrupulous transporters will say one thing to the generator, and actually dispose of the waste somewhere else.

-Working with an experienced and properly licensed and insured hazardous waste certificate of destruction company will provide you with the comfort and assurance that the job is being done properly.
+Working with an experienced and properly licensed and insured hazardous waste transporter that offers a certificate of destruction will provide you with the comfort and assurance that the job is being done properly.